phil-opp/blog_os/blog/content/post/03-set-up-rust.md

 The code from this post (and all following) is [automatically tested](https://travis-ci.org/phil-opp/blog_os) every day and should always work for the newest nightly.
 If it doesn't, please [file an issue](https://github.com/phil-opp/blog_os/issues).

 ## Creating a Cargo project
-[Cargo] is Rust excellent package manager.
+[Cargo] is Rust's excellent package manager.
 Normally you would call `cargo new` when you want to create a new project folder.
 We can't use it because our folder already exists, so we need to do it manually.
 Fortunately we only need to add a cargo configuration file named `Cargo.toml`:

 [Cargo]: http://doc.crates.io/guide.html